Streak Anxiety: Habit Trackers That Forgive (2026)

 4. Routinery: Routine completion, not streaks

 Routinery organizes habits into sequenced routines.
-A morning routine might be: brush teeth, stretch, journal, make coffee.
-The user follows the routine with timed prompts.
-The metric is whether the routine was completed, not whether a streak was maintained.
+A morning routine might be brush teeth, stretch, journal, make coffee, and you move through it with timed prompts.
+The metric is whether the routine got completed, not whether a streak survived.

-The gentle aspect is that the unit of tracking is the routine, not the individual habit.
-A user who skipped the journaling step but completed the rest still completes most of the routine.
-The all-or-nothing pressure does not apply at the routine level.
+The gentle part is that the unit of tracking is the routine, not the individual habit.
+Skip the journaling step but do the rest and you still finish most of the routine.
+The all-or-nothing pressure never lands at the routine level.

 The trade-off is rigidity.
-Routinery works for users who want their day structured into pre-defined routines.
-Users who prefer flexible daily habits without sequenced steps will find it constraining.
+Routinery works if you like your day structured into pre-defined routines.
+If you prefer flexible daily habits without sequenced steps, it will feel constraining.

 5. Done: Per-habit counter that increments

 Done tracks habits by counter instead of by streak.
-A user with a "drink water" habit increments the counter each time they drink.
-A user with a "workout" habit increments the counter each time they work out.
+A "drink water" habit ticks up each time you drink; a "workout" habit ticks up each time you train.
 The metric is total completions, not consecutive days.

-The structural advantage is that a missed day does not zero anything.
-The counter for the past month still shows 23 completions out of 30 possible.
-That is the actual record.
-It does not become 0 because of a single skip.
+The advantage is that a missed day zeroes nothing.
+Your counter for the past month still reads 23 completions out of 30 possible.
+That is the real record, and a single skip does not turn it into a zero.

-Done's interface is denser than other trackers because it supports power-user features (categories, multiple completions per day, custom intervals).
-For users tracking many habits with varied schedules, Done is the most flexible.
-For users wanting a clean daily check-off, Done is heavier than needed.
+Done's interface is denser than most trackers because it supports power-user features (categories, multiple completions per day, custom intervals).
+If you track many habits on varied schedules, Done is the most flexible option here.
+If you just want a clean daily check-off, it is heavier than you need.

 • Missed day handling: Counter unaffected.
 Tracks totals not streaks.